onnx/turnkeyml/docs/lemonade/README.md

-# Lemonade SDK
+# 🍋 Lemonade SDK

+*The long-term objective of the Lemonade SDK is to provide the ONNX ecosystem with the same kind of tools available in the GGUF ecosystem.*

+Lemonade SDK is built on top of [OnnxRuntime GenAI (OGA)](https://github.com/microsoft/onnxruntime-genai), an ONNX LLM inference engine developed by Microsoft to improve the LLM experience on AI PCs, especially those with accelerator hardware such as Neural Processing Units (NPUs).

-The `lemonade` SDK provides everything needed to get up and running quickly with LLMs on OnnxRuntime GenAI (OGA).
+The Lemonade SDK provides everything needed to get up and running quickly with LLMs on OGA:

 - [Quick installation from PyPI](#install).
 - [CLI with tools for prompting, benchmarking, and accuracy tests](#cli-commands).